 The close quarters can feel like a novelty, but they aren't for the claustrophobic.

-At only 100 square feet, the Double Pod (with one double-size bed) is tiny, really tiny.
+Starting at 100 square feet, the pod-style rooms are tiny, really tiny.
 They're about half the size of most NYC boutique hotel rooms, which most guests already find small.
 They might hold the title for smallest rooms in NYC.
-(We haven't visited the youth hostels or by-the-hour hotels to be sure about this.)
-What's more, the isn't even the cheapest room!
-The or the have shared bathrooms.
-For a little more space -- and only a little more -- you'll have to upgrade to the Double Double (two double beds), the (one double and one twin bed), or the (a queen-size platform bed, a twin-size daybed, and a twin-size pull-out trundle).
+The Single Pod or the Bunk Pods have shared bathrooms.
+For a little more space -- and only a little more -- you'll have to upgrade to the Double Full Pod (two full beds) or the Studio Pod (a queen-size platform bed and a twin-size daybed).

 Mercifully, the room was organized to maximize what space is available, to mixed effect.
 The bed frame contains drawers for clothing storage, and the closet area (it has no door and is more an "area" than a "closet") contained a single shelf that can accommodate several small carry-on bags.

-The bedside table, air-conditioning unit, , closet-area shelf, desk, and window shutters were made of pale finished wood with black trim.
-The dark-gray carpet and absorbed a great deal of the room's light, making for a dim stay.
+The bedside table, air-conditioning unit, bed frame, closet-area shelf, desk, and window shutters were made of pale finished wood with black trim.
+The dark-gray carpet and dark blue bedcover absorbed a great deal of the room's light, making for a dim stay.

 The thin walls failed to shelter me from noise.
 At 10:24 p.m., scraping sounds from the room across the hall were audible.
 Earlier in the evening, another guest's music, played at high volume, could easily be heard.
-On TripAdvisor, guests complained of noises ranging from "idle chatter" to "amorous activity."
+Past guests have complained of noises ranging from "idle chatter" to "amorous activity."

 Several features are notably absent from the Pod, another reminder that the relatively low price comes with relatively few amenities.
 A call for ice was met with the grave reply, "There are no ice machines in the building."
 There was also no gym, no room service, and no business center.
 The shared bathrooms further contribute to a sense of incompleteness.
 But as Rebecca Otengo, one of the guests I interviewed from Uganda, explained, the "modest" features are fair for the price.

-Guests have access to the 14th-story Midtown East, where the average building is at least 40 floors.
-The most exciting buildings to see are the tall yet unspectacular Citigroup Center skyscraper and the even less inspired Trump World Tower., which is pretty short for
+Guests have access to a 14th-story rooftop terrace, which is pretty short for Midtown East, where the average building is at least 40 floors.
+The most exciting buildings to see are the tall yet unspectacular Citigroup Center skyscraper and the even less inspired Trump World Tower.

 Not ideal for families -- the Pod is more of a youth hostel than a hotel.

-The hotel doesn't offer any kid-specific features, and you'll have to upgrade to the Townhouse Studio, the Double Double, or the Veranda Pod if you want anywhere for the kids to sleep.
-They just won't fit in the Double Pod standard rooms.
+The hotel doesn't offer any kid-specific features, and you'll have to upgrade to the Double Full Pod or Studio Pod if you want anywhere for the kids to sleep.
+They just won't fit in the standard rooms.